Pediatric Infectious Disease

 Excellence in Patient Care

-The Division provides an active infectious disease consultation service at Children's, with consultation and care to more than 700 infants and children each year, and at Parkland Memorial Hospital and William P. Clements Jr. University Hospital.
+The Division provides an active infectious disease consultation service at Children's, with consultation and care to more than 700 infants and children each year, and at Parkland Hospital and William P. Clements Jr. University Hospital.
 Faculty care for patients with inherited or acquired immunodeficiency, including those receiving immunosuppressive therapy for cancer, organ transplantation, bone marrow, and stem cell transplantation, as well as patients with inflammatory bowel disease and rheumatologic disorders and a wide variety of classic as well as unusual infectious disease problems.
 Learn more about the excellence of our patient care.

 Leadership in Research